 Also, don’t forget that during the very first few weeks and months of their life (especially between 2 weeks and 2 months of age), babies tend to sleep anywhere between a whopping 15 to 17 hours a day!

-Around 9 to 10 of those sleep hours are done during the night, while around 6 to 7 of those sleep hours are had during day time.
+Around 9 to 10 of those sleep hours are done during the night, while around 6 to 7 of those sleep hours are had during the daytime.

-However, these are all general figures, babies aren’t pre-programmed to sleep a set amount of time divided between the day and night – their sleeping schedule is usually all over the place until they find a routine for themselves they get used to.
+These, however, are all general figures.
+Babies aren’t pre-programmed to sleep a set amount of time divided between the day and night.
+Instead, their sleeping schedule is usually all over the place until they find a routine for themselves.

-Either way, you better get used to interrupting your baby’s beautiful sleep, since you’ll need to wake them up once every 2 hours (on average) for a feeding session.
+Either way, you better get used to interrupting your baby’s beautiful sleep, since you’ll need to wake them up once every 2 to 3 hours (on average) for a feeding session.

-Should I Do Anything To Keep My Baby Awake?
+Should I Do Anything To Keep My Baby Awake While Breastfeeding?

 First off, you should have nothing to worry about at all if you’re keeping track of your baby’s growth and development milestones to make sure they’re all being met in due time.